Bootj05/Solder-goggles/README.md

 ### OTA updates
 Once the firmware has been flashed at least once you can upload new versions over WiFi.
-The `esp32-ota` PlatformIO environment is configured for OTA using the default mDNS host `JohannesBril.local`.
+The `esp32-ota` PlatformIO environment is configured for OTA using the default mDNS host `JohannesBril.local` (or the hostname chosen during installation).

 ```bash
 pio run -e esp32-ota --target upload